zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Tony said, “What happened to shatter your image of her ?”
 “To shatter” (shatter) means to break something into very small pieces.
 It can a lso be used to talk about how your dreams or your hopes were destroyed, how something happened that made them go way, you no longer had this dream or  this hope.
 That’s what “shatter” means here.
 “Shatter” actually has more defin itions, and those are in the Learning Guide.
 Well, Tony wants to know what ha ppened to shatter Daniela’s image of Mandy Timpkin.
 “Image,” here, mean s the ways someone appears – someone looks.

-Daniela says, “While I waited in line, I saw what kind o f person she really was.
+Daniela says, “While I waited in line, I saw what kind of person she really was.
 She was rude (not very nice) to everybody and made ridi culous demands of her

  assistants.”
 “Ridiculous” means crazy, not normal, way beyond what you would expect.
 A “demand” is something you say you must have.
 So , this woman made ridiculous demands on the people who were helping her,  her assistants.
 Daniela says, “It wasn’t how I pictured her at all.
 She was a re al diva.”
 “To picture” means to imagine how something will be.
 It has other meanings as well, this word “picture.”
 The Learning Guide will tell you mor e.
 Well, Daniela found out that Mandy was a real diva (diva).
 A “diva” is a woman w ho has a lot of success, usually in singing or acting, but doesn’t treat other pe ople very nicely.
 A diva is someone who is great at what they do but is not a very n ice person, and usually diva is applied to a woman.
 I guess a man would be a “ divo,” but we never say that, if that’s the correct word.
 We usually would call a man a real – well, I can’t say it on the podcast!